laki88/gchat-post-message/Readme.md

+Note that following configuration can be done only for a Google admin workspace account.
+Since the configuration is not possible for a normal gmail account, this application cannot be used for to post messages to spaces in a normal gmail account
 ### Prerequisites
 1. java 19 openjdk
 2. maven 3.8
 ### How to run from intellij

 1. Import the project in Intellij